rails background-jobs migration

 Retry-Parity Mapping

-To reproduce Sidekiq’s behavior, add explicit Active Job declarations to ApplicationJob.
-The catch-all StandardError line below is the direct equivalent of Sidekiq’s default 25-retry policy; the specific retry_on and discard_on lines are where you do better than the implicit default by deciding which errors are worth retrying.
+To approximate Sidekiq's behavior, add explicit Active Job declarations to ApplicationJob.
+The catch-all StandardError line below is the closest Active Job approximation of Sidekiq's default 25-retry policy, not an exact match: Active Job's :polynomially_longer backoff curve is not identical to Sidekiq's, so the retry timing differs.
+The specific retry_on and discard_on lines are where you do better than the implicit default by deciding which errors are worth retrying.

 # app/jobs/application_job.rb